Nkonovalenko/GoAI/README.md

 - Depth Pruned Minimax Agent which is more efficient than Minimax agent.
 It uses an evaluation function to prune the total number of branches.
 - Minimax Agent that implements Alpha-Beta pruning to reduce search width
 - MCTS Agent that will simulate games randomly
+- Agent which uses multilayer perceptron
+- Agent which uses a convolutional neural network
 - Downloading Go data from the KGSIndex which has high level games that will be better training data than random MCTS training data
 - A DataProcessor class that is able to unzip contents of the downloaded data, and encode it

 # Current Goals for Implementation:
-- Optimize my RandomBot so that it can be used for easily for the MCTS simulations
-- Optimize my goboard
-- Agent which will use multilayer perceptron
-- Agent which will use a Convolutional Neural Network
 - Developing a front-end for the GoAI
 - Deploying the GoAI to AWS so that it can compete online
+- Training GoAI on AWS or GoogleColab with TensorFlow GPU acceleration

 # Lessons Learned Thus Far